WillDonaldson/DC-Motor-Control/README.md

 * **autoTuneVelocityPID() and autoTunePositionalPID()**: These functions may be developed after completing the core library.
 * **autoCalibrateEncoder()**: Library assumes pulses/revolution are known from the manufacturer.
 * **Hardware-Specific Functionality**: Including motor braking and coasting, which is only available on certain motor driver configurations.
+* **Change Motor Driver PWM Frequency**: not available on all micro controllers/motor drivers
 * **Current Monitoring and Control**: Not currently planned for development.

 ## License